towermom9/AeronauticaHelper/README.md

 ## 🙋 FAQ

 Visit our dedicated [help page](https://aeronautica-helper.vercel.app/help) for help regarding anything AeroHelper related.
+If it is an installation issue, I recommend consulting ChatGPT as it is extremely helpful and, unlike me, responds instantly.
 ---

 ## 📡 Anonymous Data Sharing (Optional)